IARCbioinfo/RNAseq-nf/README.md

 8. [*STAR-Fusion*](https://github.com/STAR-Fusion/STAR-Fusion/wiki) (version >= 1.2.0) with dependencies (Perl modules, Trinity)
 9. [*htseq*](http://www-huber.embl.de/HTSeq/doc/install.html#install); the python script htseq-count must also be in the PATH

+A bundle with reference genome and corresponding annotations for STAR is available at https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/.

-In addition, STAR requires genome indices that can be generated from a genome fasta file ref.fa and a splice junction annotation file ref.gtf using the following command:
+Alternatively, STAR genome indices can be generated from a genome fasta file ref.fa and a splice junction annotation file ref.gtf using the following command:
 ```bash
 STAR --runThreadN n --runMode genomeGenerate --genomeDir ref --genomeFastaFiles ref.fa --sjdbGTFfile ref.gtf --sjdbOverhang 99
 ```
-STAR-Fusion with option *--FusionInspector validate* requires an environment variable *TRINITY_HOME* set to the Trinity installation directory.

 ### Alignment with hisat2
 In order to perform the optional alignment with hisat2, hisat2 must be installed: